 Ridesharing – Uber is available here, however, since you can walk everywhere and the bus is super affordable, I suggest skipping the rideshares.

-Car rental – Car rentals can be found for as little as 22 GBP per day for a multi-day rental, however, you definitely don’t need one to explore the city.
+Car rental – Car rentals can be found for as little as 18 GBP per day for a multi-day rental, however, you definitely don’t need one to explore the city.
 I’d only suggest a car rental if you’re traveling around the region.
-Just remember that you’ll be driving on the left and that most vehicles have manual transmissions.
+Just remember that driving is on the left and that most vehicles have manual transmissions.

 When to Go to Cambridge